milnus/resplat-github-workshop/slides/github_slides.md

 ## Git Basics Excercise 1

 1. Fork my repository locally: https://github.com/vivekkatial/resplat-github-workshop
+2. Clone the forked repository onto your computer
-2. Using **only** command line, move into the folder for exercise one.
+2. Using command line, move into the folder for exercise one.
+(Otherwise  just use your file browser)
 2. Find a bug in my file `travel.py` or `travel-blog.html`
 3. After finding the bug, fix it and commit it to your forked repository.